-Outline.
-In this paper we review the random walk Laplacian and show that we can compute its pseudoinverse using one matrix inversion ($\mathcal{O}(n^3)$ complexity) plus other computations of lower complexity, many of which can be found in [2].
-We then show how this pseudoinverse can be used to efficiently calculate many useful properties of the graph such as the fundamental tensor [7], which leads to convenient calculation of hitting times, absorption probabilities, and centrality measures, in addition to similar measures conditioned on avoiding certain nodes.
+Contribution and Outline.
+In this paper we revisit the random walk Laplacian [3] and show that we can compute its pseudoinverse using one matrix inversion plus other computations of $\mathcal{O}(n^2)$ complexity.
+The complexity of the matrix inversion is $O(n^3)$ using the usual offthe-shelf algorithms, but we give an indication that one can take advantage of the graph structure to reduce this complexity.
+We then show how this pseudoinverse can be used to efficiently calculate many useful properties of the graph through the use of a fundamental tensor [11], which leads to convenient calculation of hitting times, absorption probabilities, and centrality measures.
+Finally, we show how to use this tensor to quickly update these measures when certain nodes are to be removed or avoided, leading to possible ways to quickly identify local bottlenecks in a network.